Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Virginia Stats and Trends

-- Virginia has six wins against the spread in 12 games this season.
+- Virginia has played 12 games, with six wins against the spread.

-- The Cavaliers have been favored by 2 points or more five times this season and are 3-2 ATS in those matchups.
+- The Cavaliers are 3-2 ATS when favored by 2 points or more this season.

-- Virginia has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Virginia's games this year have hit the over on five of 10 set point totals (50%).

-- Virginia is 6-2 against the spread and 6-3 overall this season when the team records more than 28.4 points.
+- Virginia is 6-2 against the spread and 6-3 overall in games when it puts up more than 28.4 points.

-- In games that Virginia piles up over 414.6 yards, the team is 6-4 against the spread and 6-5 overall.
+- Virginia is 6-4 against the spread and 6-5 overall when the team churns out more than 414.6 yards.

-- This year, the Cavaliers have turned the ball over 18 times, three more than the Mustangs' takeaways (15).
+- The Cavaliers have turned the ball over 18 times this season, three more turnovers than the Mustangs have forced (15).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.